sictweb/bti425-2020/graded-work-2018-winter.md

 ### Tests

-We have planned three (3) tests during the term.
+We have planned six (6) tests during the term.

-The duration of each test will be approximately 90 minutes.
-All tests will be hand-written.
+The duration of each test will be 30 to 40 minutes.
+Each test will be worth 10% of your final course grade.
+All tests will be hand-written, and will happen sometime during the class timeslot.
 The total value of all tests will be 50%.

-Recognizing that it’s possible to have an "off day", the final grade calculation will examine the results of all tests, and discount the value or weighting of the lowest-graded test to 50%.

-**Still deciding** how to handle a missed test
-And for what reasons (illness, with specific documentation)
-It will be difficult to compose a brand-new test
-We also want to be aware of test-avoidance behaviour
-Alternatives to consider...
-* Write test within 3 days (Mon for AB, Fri for C)
-* Scrutinize it a bit more for evidence that the student asked others for the contents
+If you miss a test, there is no opportunity to do a replacement test.
+However, absence due to illness or other reasons happen occasionally.
+As a result, you can miss a test, without suffering the loss of grades.

+The effect of this policy will be extended to all students.
+At the end of the course, your lowest test result will be discarded, leaving your best five results.

 <br>

 ### Assignments

-We have planned three (3) assignments during the term.
+We have planned six (6) assignments during the term.

-Is there a "late policy"?
-Yes, here it is:

-Every student has

-( accomm - how to handle )
+The assignments have a two-week lifetime.
+Most are independent of each other.

 During the term, one (1) *late* assignment will be accepted within three (3) days of its due date.
 (In other words, Wednesday at 6:00pm.)
 The late-submission protocol is as follows, assuming the one (1) late assignment privilege has not been used:
 1. Upload the work using Blackboard, and the link for the *NEXT* assignment.
 (The link accepts three uploads, so there will still be two uploads available for you to use when submitting the next assignment.)